AnilWijesinghe/Save-The-Children-Test/README.md

 ![Project Image](project-image-url)

-> This is a ReadMe template.
+> This is a ReadMe template for practical test Java developer in Save The Childen UK.

 ---